jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

   - Constraints
   - Variables

 ## [Lesson 12: Truck Steering Shaft](engr-743-001-damage-and-fracture/lesson-12-truck-steering-shaft.md)

+## Breakout Questions for our Specimens
+- No idea how it is broke or if in a corrosive environment.
+- Stephen knows the #BC, timelines, and where it broke.
+- Q: What was it for?
+Cross-threading was present.
+- A: Stephen, big notch root radius in there.
+- Q: Material, loading, chemicals, location, manufacturer?
+- A: Stephen.
+- #FEA may be difficult for mesh profiles.

 ## [Lesson 15: Stress Concentration](engr-743-001-damage-and-fracture/lesson-15-stress-concentration.md)

 ## [Lesson 16: Fracture Mechanics](engr-743-001-damage-and-fracture/lesson-16-fracture-mechanics.md)

 ## [Lesson 17: Fracture Mechanics Applications](engr-743-001-damage-and-fracture/lesson-17-fracture-mechanics-applications.md)

 ## [Lesson 18: Fatigue](engr-743-001-damage-and-fracture/lesson-18-fatigue.md)

 ## For the Quiz 2
 - Know the difference between safe-life and service life